960ptou/CS375-Final-Project/README.md

 # At this point you can really just go to
 "http://localhost:3000/", it will have some random books with images to links

+# Please note, while the search does work, I have got the proper actions
+# done.
+So you can only see what the server is sending via the console

 # to see that book, please go to
 `http://localhost:3000/book/BOOKID/volumes`